takras/keyword-helper/README.md

-# legionhelper
+# Keyword Helper
-Helper tool for keywords used in Star Wars: Legion
+Helper tool initially designed to be used for *Star Wars: Legion*